Vision Systems

 Simultaneous reading along with barcodes or 2D codes

 In recent years, barcodes or 2D codes have been introduced for product management.
 To read barcodes or 2D codes only, you can use a barcode reader or a handheld mobile computer.
 In many cases, however, an expiration date is also marked on the label along with the barcode or 2D code.
 Character inspection can recognize both codes and characters simultaneously.
-This improves efficiency dramatically because you can read all data at once and manage them together instead of reading each type of data separately.
+This improves efficiency dramatically because you can read all data at once and manage it together instead of reading each type of data separately.

 100% inspection with minimum labor